 However, these containers contribute to a shorter lifespan and poor health for the betta fish because of their small size.
 Instead of being treated as decoration, the betta fish requires proper care to thrive.

 What Are Betta Fish Known For?

 Betta fish have a notorious temperament and are prone to depression, loneliness, and frustration.
-They do not do very well inside a too-small tank, and they are very territorial towards others of their kind, hence the name Siamese Fighting Fish.
+They don’t do very well inside a very small tank, and they’re very territorial towards others of their kind, hence the name Siamese fighting fish.

 The males are traditionally much more striking than the females.
 Their colors range from super red to turquoise to gold, and they have just as many patterns and fin variations.